russellmsilva/MazeMappingRobot/lab3.md

 ```
 The video of the implemented tri tone waves can be seen [here](https://www.youtube.com/watch?v=4RYInz8DY74).
 The video of the tri tone sound can be seen [here](https://www.youtube.com/watch?v=qpzVlRkj_Dc).

-### Objectives
-Graphics: Take external inputs to the FPGA and display them on a screen.
-This is the beginning of our “maze”
-Acoustics: Take a external input to the FPGA and generate a short ‘tune’ consisting of at least three tones to a speaker via an 8-bit DAC.

 ### Graphics
 (Russell, Michelle, Joan)